 What Should You Do If You’re in a Distracted Driving Accident?

 Distracted driving might be among the most frequent causes of car accidents in Georgia, but proving that distraction played a role in your accident isn’t always simple–that means what you do after the accident itself can make a big difference in how things play out.
-Here are some important steps to take:
+Here are some important steps to take:- Call 911 right away – If you’re able, move your car to a safe spot and check on everyone inside.
+Call 911 so EMTs can assess injuries and provide treatment.
+This will at least take care of any initial injuries.

 - Exchange information calmly – Share your name, contact info, and insurance details with the other driver.
 If they won’t cooperate, let the officers handle it.